box/box-typescript-sdk-gen/docs/userCollaborations.md

 - collaborationId `string`
   - The ID of the collaboration Example: "1234"
-- queryParams `GetCollaborationByIdQueryParamsArg`
+- queryParams `GetCollaborationByIdQueryParams`
   - Query parameters of getCollaborationById method
-- headers `GetCollaborationByIdHeadersArg`
+- headers `GetCollaborationByIdHeaders`
   - Headers of getCollaborationById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.